linode/docs/docs/development/go/developing-udp-and-tcp-clients-and-servers-in-go/index.md

 }
 {{< /file >}}

-The UDP client uses regular File I/O functions for interacting with the UDP server and it will terminate when you send the `STOP` message to the UDP server.
+ - The UDP client uses regular File I/O functions for interacting with the UDP server and it will terminate when you send the `STOP` message to the UDP server.
 This is not part of the UDP protocol but it is good for a client to have a way to exit.

-The connection to the UDP server happens with the use of the `net.DialUDP()` function.
+ - The `net.ResolveUDPAddr()` function returns an address of UDP end point, which is a `UDPAddr` Go structure.

-The `net.ResolveUDPAddr()` function returns an address of UDP end point, which is a `UDPAddr` Go structure.
+ - The connection to the UDP server happens with the use of the `net.DialUDP()` function.

 ## A UDP Server

 In this section of the guide, we are going to see how to develop an UDP server in Go.
-What this UDP server does is returning random numbers to its UDP clients.
+What this UDP server does is return random numbers to its UDP clients.

 ### Looking at the Go code of the UDP Server